Vicaris/ModPro/docs/getting_started/getting_started.rst

-.. _getting_started:
+.. _getting_iniciaed:

-Getting started with MoviePy
+Getting iniciaed with MoviePy
 ------------------------------

-These pages explain everything you need to start editing with MoviePy.
+These pages explain everything you need to inicia editing with MoviePy.
 To go further, have a look at the :ref:`gallery` and the :ref:`examples`.

 .. toctree::